 - at the bottom of the front page is a section for a person to sign the document agreeing to its terms.
 There is also a box which the Secretary of State then countersigns.

 - the second page then has what is known as a “schedule of unfitness”.
 This is a summary of the matters which gave rise to a person being deemed unfit to be a director of a company moving forward.
 This schedule is attached to the disqualification undertaking purely for the purpose of any related proceedings.

 - it is sometimes possible to amend the wording in the schedule of unfitness, although it is not easy to do.
 However, it can be beneficial in circumstances where a director later wants to seek permission to become a director again or remain a director of his/her current company;

-- a court dealing with any director disqualification application for permission to remain a director will review the wording of the director disqualification undertaking.
+- a court dealing with any disqualification application for permission to remain a director will review the wording of the disqualification undertaking.
 The less “prejudicial” it is, the better the chances of seeking permission under section 17 of the Company Director Disqualification Act 1986.

-However, it is always possible to seek leave to remain being a director despite director disqualification and we would refer you to other web pages on our site dealing with this.
+However, it is always possible to seek court permission to remain being a director despite director disqualification .

 The Small Business Enterprise and Employment Act 2015 which was passed into law on 26 March 2015 made some very serious changes to the way in which directors could be can be made accountable for a company’s actions, particularly where it has been placed into insolvency.

 - it is possible for a former director who agrees to an Undertaking to be made personal liable to pay money back to the Secretary of State as compensation for the losses as a result of his or her failings in running the company.

 - These can be tens or hundreds of thousands of pounds – depending on the nature of the company failure.